Start free trial

 Defensible audit log

-Every search is timestamped and stored with the exact query, filters, and result.
-Export a single-page Verification Report for any record.
+Every search is timestamped and stored with the exact query, filters, and full result set.
+Searchable and exportable at any time from your account history.

 Primary-source linking